AmrElsayyad/makefile-tutorial/EX009 - The Percent Sign Wildcard/README.md

 ### % Wildcard
-% is really useful, but is somewhat confusing because of the variety of situations it can be used in:
+`%` is really useful, but is somewhat confusing because of the variety of situations it can be used in:
-- When used in "matching" mode, it matches one or more characters in a string.
-This match is called the stem.
+- When used in _matching_ mode, it matches one or more characters in a string.
+This match is called the _stem_.
-- When used in "replacing" mode, it takes the stem that was matched and replaces that in a string.
+- When used in _replacing_ mode, it takes the stem that was matched and replaces that in a string.
-- % is most often used in rule definitions and in some specific functions.
+- `%` is most often used in rule definitions and in some specific functions.

 ```make
 objects = foo.o bar.o all.o